Tim-Liam-Hill/SimpleWebBrowser/README.md

 So this chapter builds a parser that takes in property value pairs.
 I will need one that can parse actual CSS files.
 I will almost certainly have to extend what is going on here.
 Update: I think that this actually does handle parsing full CSS files.
 I am going to read through the chapter fully once then come back to this.

 I may have to implement my own id selector (since that seems important).

+So, we may need to rework our validation code inside of URL since now we are supporting relative urls :/.
+Actually, do we??

+We can use the resolve function and then the request function afterwards?
+What we need is the base host and scheme.
+I suppose what we can do is return that with the content of our first request?
+If there are relative links then necessarily they relate to the main content right??
+But what about when we make requests for other things?
+How do we keep track???
+Sigh.

+Keep the event logic in the Browser class and call appropriate functions for the active page.

 # Exercizes